TuikkaTommi/portfolio/README.md

 This is a (WIP) portfolio-repository for my web-development related projects.
 Different technologies have their own directories with the projects inside them.

-I'm currently studying web-development at [JAMK University of Applied Sciences](https://www.jamk.fi/en), and I'm looking for internship-opportunities.
+I'm currently studying web-development at [JAMK University of Applied Sciences](https://www.jamk.fi/en), and I'm looking for internship- and job-opportunities.

 ## About me ⛷️

-Something interesting here...
+I'm on the last stretch of my studies, and I have gathered a wide set of skills on web-developmnet during that time.
+I've specialized myself in fullstack-development, mainly on JavaScript and its relating technologies.

 ## Skills 💻